-- FYI – ADIME and SOAP notes are a part of the dietitian Nutrition Care Process, and provide an organized format to Assess, Diagnose, Intervene, Monitor, and Evaluate your clients for ongoing care.
+- FYI – ADIME and SOAP notes are a part of the dietitian Nutrition Care Process, and provide an organized format to Assess, Diagnose, Intervene, Monitor, and Evaluate your patients for ongoing care.

-- Statement of Financial Responsibility: It’s important to secure a method of payment from every client.
-Having a client sign this statement ensures they are responsible for paying for services rendered.
+- Statement of Financial Responsibility: It’s important to secure a method of payment from every patient.
+Having a patient sign this statement ensures they are responsible for paying for services rendered.

-- Information Release Authentication: An information release form details the individuals with whom you can speak to regarding client information.
+- Information Release Authentication: An information release form details the individuals with whom you can speak to regarding patient information.
 This is especially useful when you’re working as part of a care team with other health providers.
-Typically, this includes other doctors, nurses, and behavioral specialists, but in some cases could include a client’s family or guardians.
+Typically, this includes other doctors, nurses, and behavioral specialists, but in some cases could include a patient’s family or guardians.

-- Superbill: If you don’t bill to insurance, or request that your clients submit claims directly to their insurance provider, you can provide a Superbill.
-We generally recommend preparing it immediately following a client appointment.
+- Superbill: If you don’t bill to insurance, or request that your patients submit claims directly to their insurance provider, you can provide a Superbill.
+We generally recommend preparing it immediately following a patient appointment.